.Shopping Center Loans

 - Acquisition: We can provide shopping center financing for the acquisition of existing retail properties.

-- Refinance: Owners of retail centers can refinance their loans to achieve better shopping center loan rates and terms, or when their existing financing is coming to maturity.
+- Refinance: Owners of retail centers can refinance their loans to achieve better shopping center loan rates and terms.
+They can also refinance when their existing financing is about to mature.

 - Construction: Assets America® can finance retail development projects with construction loans and construction bridge loans.